adam-page/adam-page.github.io/_posts/That Game/2019-04-18-character-design.md

 1. A single linear path of weapon skills unique to the weapon.
 More weapons needed here.
 2. A tree of multiple skill paths that make the number of weapons needed less, but the skill trees here harder to balance and design.

+I’m starting to favor #1 here, and that would make adding new weapon types, with interesting skills, a thing.
+I think for magics as noted one of the first skills you learn is how to switch a sort of elemental grip that you have, thereby changing the element you’re using.
+This would also make balancing with jobs easier, as I think I’ll probably favor a max set of 3 for that.